-Immersive travel means taking the time to connect on a deeper level with your journey, your fellow travellers and to look within.
-It means traveling the way locals do.
-On the European Arts and Culture Program it means traveling by train.
+Immersive travel means taking the time to connect with journey and your fellow travellers.
+It means traveling the way locals do, on the European Arts and Culture Program it means traveling by train.

 Travel by rail is inherently introspective and rhythmic.
 It lends itself to the artistic mind and inspires.
 Watching the beautiful European countryside blossom to life in the spring through the window of a train will fill your soul with zest and wanderlust.

 These journeys by train will come to be some of your fondest memories.
 They will provide time for conversation with fellow travellers, sketching and journaling, napping, daydreaming and soaking up every bit of inspiration on your trip.

 You will be passing through some of Europe’s most spectacular landscapes like the Pyrenees Mountains on the Spanish – French border, the coast and mountains of Portugal and the fruitful lands of the south of France.